 Hopefully, this will make your decision a little easier and gets you a product that you are happy with.

-Types of chainsaw sharpener
+Types of chainsaw sharpener compared

 If you’ve read through our reviews, you would have seen that we featured four different types of chainsaw sharpener.
-There are the classic tools like hand file sets, and more modern takes on this concept like with the Stihl 2 in 1, and the Timberline sharpener featured above.
+There are the classic tools like hand file sets, and more modern takes on this concept like with the Stihl 2 in 1, and the chain sharpener featured above.
 These types of tools usually take a bit more time to use and a bit more finesse, but typically give a better quality result.

 Then there are electric models.
 Some are larger tools that need to be fixed to a workbench or table and have large grinding/cutting discs on them.
 Bench sharpeners have nice features like guide rails, rotary tables, and adjustable depth gauges, so you can speed things up a lot.